chensyCN/Rule-Injection-for-KGE-Models/README.md

-# Techniques of Rule injection
+# Techniques of Rule Injection

 | Year | Source   | Model                                          | Other resources                                              |
 | ---- | -------- | ---------------------------------------------- | ------------------------------------------------------------ |